Freeze N Dried

 The Disadvantages of Dehydrated Fruits

-On the downside, the high temperatures used in dehydration can lead to a significant loss of nutritional value.
-They also require more time to rehydrate than their freeze dried counterparts.
+On the other hand, the high temperatures within dehydration results in substantial loss of nutritional value.
+They also take longer to rehydrate than their freeze dried counterparts.

 Comparing Freeze Dried and Dehydrated Fruits